microsoft/AutonomousDrivingCookbook/AirSimDistributedRL/README.md

 This tutorial has been designed to run on Azure Batch using NV6 machines.
 Training times and charges vary depending on the number of machines that are spun up.
 Using a cluster size of 4 (i.e. 3 agent nodes and 1 trainer node), the model took 3 days to train from scratch.
 Using pretrained weights, the model trained in 6 hours.
 Using a large cluster size will result in a decreased training time, but will also incur additional charges.

+For demonstration purposes, the model can be trained on a single machine.
+The model can take up to 5 days to train from scratch, but can train in a few hours using pretrained model weights.
+To train the model locally, a machine that contains a NVIDIA GPU is required.

 To run the model, a machine with an NVIDIA GPU is required.
 This can either be an on-premise development box, or an NV-Series Azure Data Science VM.

 ## Structure of the tutorial